Deepakpanchal07/Deepak-Portfolio/README.md

 - [Contributing](#contributing)
 - [License](#license)

-📖 Introduction
+📖 Introduction:-

 My Portfolio is a Flutter mobile application designed to showcase my work, skills, and achievements as an app developer.
 It provides an overview of my background, highlights my featured projects, and offers an easy way for users to get in touch with me through the app.

-✨ Features
+✨ Features :-
 - About Me: Overview of my background, development journey, and areas of expertise in mobile app development.
 - Projects: Showcase of my Flutter apps with app descriptions, screenshots, and live APK download or GitHub links.
 - Skills: A categorized list of my technical skills including Flutter, Dart, Firebase, and other tools & technologies.
 - Resume: Option to view and download my latest resume directly from the app or link to online storage (like Google Drive or GitHub).
 - Contact: A functional contact form where users can send messages or inquiries, optionally integrated with services like EmailJS or Firebase Functions.

-🚀 Technologies Used
+🚀 Technologies Used :-
 - Flutter: A modern UI toolkit by Google for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: The programming language used to write Flutter apps, optimized for fast apps on any platform.
 - Firebase: A Backend-as-a-Service (BaaS) platform for authentication, real-time databases, cloud storage, and hosting.